proofcert/fpccheck/fpc/README.md

 most telling, divided in left and right vs. asynchronous and synchronous.
-Right unfoldings (usually synchronous) are reset on each decision on the assumption that they constitute the computational bulk of the lot, whereas left unfoldings are conceived as chiefly analytic.
-The special treatment of release on the right, reinforces this vision.
+Right unfoldings (usually synchronous) are reset on each decision on the assumption that they constitute the computational bulk of the lot, whereas left unfoldings are seen as essentially analytic.
+The special treatment of release on the right reinforces this.

-The use of nested certificates, generally necessary to express complex proofs efficiently, blurs most of these points, even for the mirrored treatment of coinduction and greatest fixed points, which appear to be somewhat more involved.
+The use of nested certificates, generally necessary to express complex proofs efficiently, blurs most of these distinctions, even for the mirrored treatment of coinduction and greatest fixed points, which would appear to be somewhat more involved.
+In this case, only minor differences are apparent.

 #### Naming structure

 Now we turn our attention to the second component of certificate control.
-It is remarkable that an Abella proof script consists of a sequence of decisions, and these can be turned into a certificate.
-In addition to selecting formulas and lemmas, an important part of the instructions is the set of hypotheses that are used to instantiate the picked formula.
+Consider the example of proof scripts written, say, in Abella.
+It is remarkable that a script consists of a sequence of decisions, and these can be turned into a certificate.
+In addition to selecting formulas and lemmas, an important part of the instructions is the set of hypotheses that are used to instantiate each formula that the proof operates upon.

-This information is so far absent from our certificates, which means backtracking search must be applied to find a right combination of values, if one exists.
+This information has been absent from our certificates so far, which means backtracking search must be applied to find a right combination of values, if one indeed exists.
 In some cases this will be easy, but in others much time will be wasted applying, say, sequences of lemmas that make no sense, or using the wrong parameters, leading in the end to complex proof attempts that must be discarded.

 Syntactically, a formula can be seen as a tree whose nodes are the logical connectives and whose leaves are chosen among the Boolean constants, the fixed point operators and the equality operator.
-Interestingly, unfolding operations can expand a fixed point leave into a new subtree.
+Interestingly, unfolding operations can expand a fixed point leaf into a new subtree.

 Given this interpretation, a *naming structure* associated to a formula is another tree that replicates the branching structure of the first, at least down